 4. Engage your audience with social media

-This not only shows your audience that you are well informed about your subject but that you take an interest in sharing useful information.
-OK I don’t make any money from social media but that’s not the point.
-It all comes back to my previous mention on personal branding.
+This not only shows your audience that you are well-informed about your subject but that you take an interest in sharing useful information.
+OK, I don’t make any money from social media but that’s not the point.
+It all comes back to my previous mention of personal branding.
 How you act, what you say and how your business is perceived is all connected.
 Powerful stuff!

 There is also a huge bank of social media platforms to choose from.
-Let’s face it, deciding which to use can be a head scratcher.
+Let’s face it, deciding which to use can be a head-scratcher.
 I have found that you have to try various ones to see which works for you and your business.
-For instance Pinterest is good for creative industries, not so good for a legal firm.
+For instance, Pinterest is good for creative industries, but not so good for a legal firm.